Bloomsday Festival in Dublin 2026: Complete Guide

 • Mapping a City: Joyce famously said that if Dublin were destroyed, it could be rebuilt from the pages of his book.

 ☀️ Planning a Summer Escape?
-Bloomsday is just the beginning of Ireland’s summer magic.
+Bloomsday Festival Dublin is just the beginning of Ireland’s summer magic.
 From coastal festivals to long evenings in the West, find out what else is on the calendar in our complete guide to Visiting Ireland in June.

 History of Bloomsday: How a Novel Became a Festival